msoneal0/MRCI/docs/README.md

 ### More Than Just a Command Interpreter ###

-Typical use for a MRCI host is to run commands that clients ask it to run, very similar to what you see in terminal emulators.
-It however does have a few feasures typically not seen in local terminals:
+Typical use for a MRCI host is to run commands on a remote host that clients ask it to run, very similar to what you see in remote terminal emulators.
+It however does have a few feasures typically not seen in terminals:

 * Broadcast any type of data to all peers connected to the host.
 * Run remote commands on connected peers.